 - a.
-This form on paper is provided.
-Either fill it in and upload or upload facility records, with temperature units (°F or °C) noted.
+Upload facility records to this or the Facility Files eFDB, with temperature units (°F or °C) noted.
+Alternatively, Freezer Temperature Logs in the Facility Files eFDB may be used.
 Data must encompass the entire sample storage period.
 The unique identity of temperature recording device must be provided on all temperature log pages or temperature recording charts, and on device calibration documentation (inclusion of temperature recording device calibration data is suggested). - b.
 If records are not original, they must be certified with location of the original cited.
 The originals must be sent to IR-4 HQ or securely maintained in facility files.